 Most of these definitions seem to apply to Fibromyalgia.
 It is something that you are forced to endure, labor under, and are subject to, and it is unavoidable, or you would not be suffering from it.
 However, there is an underlying sense of victimization that is associated with the word suffering.
 People at different stages of the process of this condition may feel like a victim, while others will want to distance themselves from that status.
 I know, as someone who has dealt with chronic pain for many years, I may go through the spectrum from victim to warrior in the course of an afternoon.

 This one is the complete opposite end of the spectrum from suffering.
 This term is all empowerment.
-Fibro warriors are not content to be a victim, but fights with all of their being against this condition.
-This is an important tool in the mindset of any person who lives with chronic pain, but for some Fibro warriors seems too militant to identify with all of the time.
-I think that in the course of the disorder, everyone will eventually come to feel like Fibro warriors, but it may not be the best term for everyone everyday.
+Fibro warriors are not content to be a victim but fight with all of their being against this condition.
+This is an important tool in the mindset of any person who lives with chronic pain, but some Fibro warriors, seem too militant to identify with all of the time.
+I think that in the course of the disorder, everyone will eventually come to feel like Fibro warriors, but it may not be the best term for everyone every day.

 This is one of my personal favorites.
 The idea behind this idea is Spoon Theory that basically says that people who deal with certain disorders have to ration their energy use throughout the day.
 They measure energy “units” in spoons, hence the name.
 This idea has been a part of my life long before I had ever heard of Spoon Theory.
 When using this term in writing, not all Fibro people actually identify with (or indeed know about) Spoon Theory, so it can be problematic.
 Also, Spoony can apply to many conditions aside from Fibro, so some may not feel it is an adequate term to classify Fibro people.